 Mental healthcare at our fingertips is a modern-day solution for a difficult modern-day reality: 60% of North American workers are facing more mental health and substance abuse issues than they were two years ago.

 Would you supplement your traditional healthcare routine with virtual doctors’ visits?
-Click here to check your eligibility for Medisys On-Demand or to learn more about telemedicine and virtual healthcare.
+Click here to learn more about telemedicine and virtual healthcare.

 Murphy, R. (2018), Majority of Canadians have taken time off work for medical appointments: survey.

 Canadian Institute for Health Information survey (2016), How Canada Compares: Results From The Commonwealth Fund’s 2016 International Health Policy Survey of Adults in 11 Countries —Accessible Report, retrieved from www.cihi.ca